fortyoneplustwo/notestamp/README.md

 ### Exposed handles

-You must implement the following handles to synchronize your component with the main app.
+Implement the following handles to synchronize your component with the main app.

 #### `getState(dateStampRequested: Date)`